fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 4.1.0 =
+* [Added] When a search or set of taxonomy filters returns a single vehicle, redirect to that vehicle instead of an archive or results page.
+* [Fixed] Change links to terms in our taxonomies to contain /inventory, so one of our rewrite rules is used to guide the request.

 = 4.0.0 =
 * [Changed] Changed a filter hook from 'translate_meta_field_key' to 'invp_prefix_meta_key'
 * [Changed] Changed a filter hook from 'untranslate_meta_field_key' to 'invp_unprefix_meta_key'